mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 ## Models

 - **Machine Learning Model** - A machine learning model can be used to recognize patterns or make predictions based on data.
+- **Generative Model** - A <a href="https://openai.com/research/generative-models">generative model</a> is a type of machine learning model that aims to learn the underlying patterns or distributions of data in order to generate new, similar data.
+- **Parameter** - Parameters are adjustable elements in a model that are learned from training data.
+- **Checkpoint** - A checkpoint is a snapshot of a trained model's parameters (weights and biases) at a specific point during training.

+More details ...

+- **Machine Learning Model**
    - A machine learning model is created by training a machine learning algorithm with data.
 This training process means that the original data is not explicitly stored or contained within the model itself, but rather influences the strength of connections generated within the model.
 Machine learning models are useful for many applications, such as image recognition, natural language processing, recommendation systems, and more.
-- **Generative Model** - A <a href="https://openai.com/research/generative-models">generative model</a> is a type of machine learning model that aims to learn the underlying patterns or distributions of data in order to generate new, similar data.
+- **Generative Model**
    - Text generation models include GPT 3.5 and 4.
-- **Parameter** - Parameters are adjustable elements in a model that are learned from training data.
+- **Parameter**
    - These include weights in neural networks and settings in machine learning algorithms.
 Parameters influence the behavior of AI models and determine how they make predictions or decisions.
 The total number of parameters in a model is influenced by various factors such as the model's structure, the number of layers of neurons, and the complexity of the model.
    - ChatGPT 3.5 is made up of 175 Billion parameters.
    - ChatGPT 4 is far larger, at over 100 Trillion parameters.